 If you want to know where the real new Dubs live, just check in to one of the several hotels and guesthouses in the bustling village of Rathmines, home to perhaps Dublin's most ethnically diverse population.

 In the 1980s, Rathmines was the place where underage locals could get served in pubs if they were tall enough and never quite shook off its gritty flavor.

 Lots of cafes, cheap and dingy pubs and cheap shopping, as well as easy buses to the city center (or walkable, if you're fit).

 Ah, lovely Drumcondra.
 An oasis in otherwise grainy north side Dublin and a stone's throw from Croke Park, home to all things Dublin sport.

-Drumcondra Village has a few pubs, including Quinn’s, where fun rapidly descends into meet market of a Thursday but its mostly concerned with leafy streets stocked with guesthouses where a good, quiet night’s sleep is easy to find.
+Drumcondra Village has a few pubs, including Quinn's, where fun rapidly descends into a meat market of a Thursday but its mostly concerned with leafy streets stocked with guesthouses where a good, quiet night's sleep is easy to find.

 Make sure to take a walk through the National Botanic Garden and see some of the historic gravestones at Glasnevin Cemetery.